ai-cfia/dev-rel-docs/adr/002-database-structure.md

 Our previous ailab-db architecture required maintenance of several databases, notably "louis-db" and "nachet-db."
 Although this approach initially provides clarity, it ultimately results in redundancy, less flexibility, and collaboration issues, which may cause data conflicts.
 We have a better way to maintain databases with this approach, which uses a Consolidated Database Approach and only uses one database.

 ## Decision
-We have decided to transition to a Consolidated Database Approach for AiLab-db.
+We have decided to transition to a Consolidated Database Approach for ailab-db.
 This decision is rooted in our evaluation criteria, which emphasize flexibility, maintainability, efficiency, and collaborative potential.

 ## Alternatives Considered